abdeoliveira/timepatrol/README.md

 ## Disclaimer

 This is an early, experimental project.
-DO NOT use in a production environment!
+Use at your own discretion.

 ## Dependency
 * `ruby`